-Rubella, also called the German measles, is a very contagious disease that's easily spread through coughing, sneezing, and spitting.
+Rubella is also called the German measles.
+It is a very contagious disease that's easily spread through coughing, sneezing, and spitting.
 In young children, rubella is usually a mild disease with symptoms that include sore throat and fever.
-Adults may have pink eye, headache, and discomfort up to five days before a rash appears.
+Adults may have pink eye, headache, and discomfort up to 5 days before a rash appears.

-It's important to know whether you have antibodies against rubella, especially if you're pregnant or know that you have been exposed to the virus.
+It's important to know whether you have antibodies against rubella.
+This is especially true if you're pregnant or know that you have been exposed to the virus.
 Getting rubella when you're pregnant can be especially dangerous for your fetus.
-A rubella infection can cause miscarriage or a stillborn infant.
-It can also cause many serious birth defects, which are more likely if the infection occurs in the first 16 weeks of pregnancy.
-These include heart defects, intellectual disability, liver problems, deafness, blood disorders, and cataracts.
-Infants may later develop delayed motor skills, behavioral disorders, autism, immune disorders, thyroid problems, diabetes, and digestive disorders.
+A rubella infection can cause miscarriage or a stillborn infant in the first 28 weeks of pregnancy.
+It can also cause many serious birth defects.
+These are more likely if the infection occurs in the first 12 weeks of pregnancy.
+Defects include heart defects, intellectual disability, liver problems, deafness, blood disorders, and cataracts.
+Infants may later have delayed motor skills, behavioral disorders, autism, immune disorders, thyroid problems, diabetes, and digestive disorders.

-Once you've had rubella, you may develop a natural immunity so you won't get it again.
+Once you've had rubella, you may get a natural immunity so you won't get it again.
 If you're not immune or never had rubella, you can get vaccinated.

 If you are pregnant, you will have this test as part of your routine prenatal exams.

-If you are pregnant, your doctor may order a series of tests to evaluate your overall health.
-Your health care provider may also check for:
+If you are pregnant, your healthcare provider may order a series of tests to look at your overall health.
+Your provider may also check for:

 Blood type (A, B, AB, or O)